OfficeDev/office-js-docs-pr/docs/includes/file-get-started-onenote.md

 ## Update the code

 1. In your code editor, open **index.html** in the root of the project.
-This files contains the HTML that will be rendered in the add-in's task pane.
+This file contains the HTML that will be rendered in the add-in's task pane.

 2. Replace the `<main>` element inside the `<body>` element with the following markup and save the file.
 This adds a text area and a button using [Office UI Fabric components](http://dev.office.com/fabric/components).